opulencephp/docs/http-basics.md

 </ul>
 ```

 In this example, the bootstrapper will bind `IRepo` to `UserRepo` for the `UserList` controller.
-The route dispatcher will then instantiate this controller with the help of the IoC container.
+The route dispatcher will then instantiate this controller with the help of the Ioc container.
 The container will scan `UserList`'s constructor, realize that it needs a `UserRepo` instance, and create the `UserList` with a `UserRepo` instance.

 For more information about routing, [read the documentation](routing).

 <h4 id="responses">Responses</h4>
-Controller methods should return an instance of the [`Opulence\HTTP\Responses\Response`](http-requests-responses) class.
+Controller methods should return an instance of the [`Opulence\Http\Responses\Response`](http-requests-responses) class.
 If a response is not returned, whatever was returned will be wrapped up into a `200` response object.